Skip to main content

 How To Clear Council Tax Debt

-If you are in a difficult financial position and you are unable to make your council tax payments on time, you will end up in arrears.
-You still owe the money for the missed payments to the council on top of any future payments.
-So, it is easy to quickly build up significant council tax debts if you cannot afford to pay.
-There comes a point when the council will take action to collect the debt and if you fail to pay, there could be serious consequences, including criminal prosecution in some cases.
+If you are struggling with council tax payments, knowing how to clear council tax debt is essential before the situation spirals.
+When you miss payments, you still owe the money to your local council on top of any future bills, so arrears can build up fast.
+There comes a point when the council will take action to collect what you owe, and if you fail to pay, there could be serious consequences, including criminal prosecution in some cases.

-Fortunately, there are ways to manage the situation and either clear the debt or have a portion of it written off so you can pay the rest.
-This guide will outline the different options available to you and help you clear council tax debt before it gets worse.
+Fortunately, there are several ways to manage the situation and either clear the debt or have a portion of it written off so you can pay the rest.
+This guide outlines the options available to you in 2026 and will help you deal with council tax debt before it gets worse.

 Row of credit cards

-What Are The Consequences Of Not Paying Council Tax?
+What Are the Consequences of Not Paying Council Tax?

 Failing to pay your council tax debts can lead to serious consequences.
-The severity of the action that the council takes depends on how much you owe and how long you have held the debt for.
+The severity of the action your council takes depends on how much you owe and how long the debt has been outstanding.
 Potential consequences include:

-• Bailiffs arriving at your home
+• Enforcement agents (bailiffs) arriving at your home

-These are the most drastic consequences of failing to pay council tax, but you will be given options before these steps are taken.
+These are the most drastic outcomes, but you will be given options before these steps are taken.
 When you first miss a payment, the council will send you a reminder within two weeks.
-You will be given seven days to pay and if you make the payment on time, no further action will be taken.
+You will be given seven days to pay, and if you make the payment on time, no further action will be taken.

-However, if you fail to pay after being sent a reminder, you will then receive a final notice.
+If you fail to pay after receiving a reminder, you will then receive a final notice.
 This gives you another seven days to pay.
 If this is your third missed payment within a year, you will get a final notice immediately without a reminder first.

-Continued failure to pay will lead to more serious consequences like those discussed above.
-At this stage, the council may take you to court and take out a Council Tax Liability Order against you.
-The court will order you to pay the full amount and give the council the right to apply to send bailiffs who can seek to take control of your assets to repay the debt.
-You will also have to pay the court fees, so your debt is increased.
-But you can avoid this if you settle the debt before your court date.
+Continued failure to pay will lead to more serious consequences.
+At this stage, the council may apply to the Magistrates’ Court for a Liability Order against you.
+This gives the council the right to use enforcement agents (bailiffs) who can take control of your goods to repay the debt.
+You will also have to pay the court costs, increasing your overall debt.
+You can avoid this if you settle the debt before your court date.

-As well as sending bailiffs to collect the debt, the council can also take money from your paycheck or benefits including:
+As well as sending bailiffs, the council can apply to take money directly from your wages (an Attachment of Earnings order) or from your benefits, including:

 • Universal Credit